 In 1992, while still in graduate school, Banks founded the professional-caliber chamber chorus, The Esoterics.
-Now in its nineteenth season, Seattle’s most innovative chorus has drawn local, national, and international praise for performing rarely-heard compositions of contemporary music for unaccompanied voices, for infusing elements of the literary, theatrical, and visual arts into the typical concert experience, and for performing settings of poetry, philosophy, and spiritual writings from around the world.
+Now celebrating its twentieth season under Banks’ direction, Seattle’s most innovative chorus has drawn international praise for performing rarely-heard compositions of contemporary music for unaccompanied voices, for infusing elements of the literary, theatrical, and visual arts into the typical concert experience, and for performing settings of poetry, philosophy, and spiritual writings from around the world.
 The Esoterics has performed over 300 concerts throughout the Pacific Northwest, has commissioned and premiered over 150 new works for a cappella voices in dozens of languages, and has mastered many of the most virtuosic choral works of the last century.
-The Esoterics has released fourteen CD recordings to favorable reviews in The Gramophone and American Record Guide.
-In recognition for their efforts in choral innovation, Banks and The Esoterics have been honored four times with the ASCAP/Chorus America Award for the Adventurous Programming.

-In his music, Eric is drawn to ideas that are ‘esoteric’ in origin, and chooses to express and elucidate concepts that are undiscovered, under-represented, or not easily decipherable by a wider audience.
-As a composer, Banks has harnessed his passions for foreign poetry, classical civilization, comparative religion, social justice, and natural science – to create choral works that reach far beyond the scope of the established a cappella canon.
-As a composer and choral scholar, Eric has been awarded several grants, from the Arch and Bruce Brown Foundation (2005), 4Culture (since 1999), Seattle City Artists (2007), a composer’s fellowship from Artist Trust and Washington State Arts Commission (2007), and three ASCAPlus Awards (since 2009).
-Together with The Esoterics, Eric Banks has received two grants the National Endowment for the Arts, to compose, produce, and record his most recent concert-length works – Twelve Qur’anic visions (2007), and The seven creations (2010).
-In both of these works, Eric set melodies that he found in field research while traveling in Indonesia and India, including the Arabic tajwid (Islamic Qur’anic chants), and the Persian gathas (ancient Zoroastrian hymns).
-In the summer of 2008, Banks presented the paper Contemporary American Choral Music Inspired by Islam at the inaugural conference of Arab choral music, Aswatuna, in Petra, Jordan.
+In his music, Eric is drawn to ideas that are more ‘esoteric’ in origin, and chooses to express and elucidate concepts that have been undiscovered, under-represented, or are not easily decipherable by a wider audience.
+As a composer, Banks has harnessed his passions for poetry, foreign language, classical civilization, comparative religion, social justice, and the history of science – to create choral works that reach far beyond the scope of the established a cappella canon.
+His recent works have explored the sacred texts and singing traditions of other cultures, climate change statistics, the mapping of trees, flowers, clouds, and stars, the murder of a journalist, the suicide of a friend, and verses by pre-gay and pre-lesbian poets.
+As a composer and choral scholar, Eric has been awarded several grants, from the Arch and Bruce Brown Foundation (2005), 4Culture (since 1999), Seattle City Artists (2007, 2010), the San Francisco Arts Commission (2011), New Music USA’s Composer Assistance Program (2012), a composer’s fellowship from Artist Trust and Washington State Arts Commission (2007), and several ASCAP Plus Awards.